Dean's Graduate Research Fund

 Examples of potential expenses that a student might expect to incur related to their research are as follows: incentives for participants; materials and supplies; accommodation costs for participants (e.g. travel, interpreters, etc.); costs associated with childcare; and/or to cover costs of registration for, and travel to, scholarly conferences associated with the dissemination of research or other knowledge mobilization activities.

-Applications are reviewed and assessed by a selection committee established by the Dean, College of Social and Applied Human Sciences and includes faculty from across the College.
+Applications are reviewed and assessed by a selection committee established by the Dean, College of Social and Applied Human Sciences.

 |Kaitlyn Hunter||Criminology & Criminal Justice Policy||MA.CCJP||Covering Defund the Police: What is the News Telling Us?|